Llocer/llocer_ev_examples/README.md

 ## OCPI location sender

-File OcpiTestLocationSender contains the implementation of a OCPI servlet with the modules: Versions, Credentials and Locations (receiver sender).
+File OcpiTestLocationSender.java contains the implementation of a OCPI servlet with the modules: Versions, Credentials and Locations (receiver sender).

+This class extends the class OcpiServlet for OCPI node functionality and implements the interface OcpiLocationsSender to allow use of the module that provides the locations sender interface.

+See in previous chapter the details about extend class OcpiServlet.
+In order to use the module OcpiLocationsSender the following methods must be implemented:

+- `OcpiLocation getOcpiLocation( String locationId )`: retrive from local database the location with identifier `ìd`.

+and the methods necessary for pagination:

+- `URI getOcpiModuleUri(InterfaceRole role, Identifier module)`: must return the public URI for the module.
+- `int getOcpiPaginationLimit( Identifier module )`: must return the global limit for pagination.
+- `Iterator<? extends HasLastUpdated> getOcpiItems(OcpiRequestData oreq)`: must return an iterator to available items (locations in this example).